 With nationwide coverage of events from classical and opera to rock concerts, TicketOne is a one-stop-shop for events tickets in Italy.
 If you can’t find it here however, you can usually buy tickets direct from the venue’s website.

 Riga’s year as European Capital of Culture in 2014 means there’s a thriving live music and festival scene in the Latvia capital.
 Add to that a renowned opera house and you’re not likely to be short of things to fill your time there.
-If you want to book ahead, then the two sites to check are Bilesu Paradize which is best for more local events as well as being the official ticket sales partner for the Latvian National Opera and for mainstream/big-name then TicketPro are usually the go-to site.
+If you want to book ahead, then the two sites to check are Bilesu Paradize which is best for more local events as well as being the official ticket sales partner for the Latvian National Opera and for mainstream/big-name acts, the ticketing provider tends to vary so it’s best to check the main tour site.

 Tickets for big name concerts and popular events throughout the country are available through, TicketPro, Eventim or LiveNation Poland, which all have English versions.
 For smaller events, the venue website will either sell directly or provide a link to a site where you can buy tickets.

 Why not soak up a little culture on one of your evenings in Ljubljana?
 Tickets can be purchased directly from the websites of the venues: